 Visiting Professor of Law and John Harvey Gregory Lecturer on World Organization

-Her scholarship combines study of the history and theory of international law, analysis of developments in international legal doctrines and practice, and an engagement with central debates and concepts in related fields, in order to grasp the changing nature and role of international law in contemporary politics.
+Her scholarship combines study of the history and theory of international law, analysis of developments in international legal doctrines and practice, and an engagement with central debates in history, social theory, economics, and philosophy, in order to grasp the changing nature and function of international law and its relation to social, political, and economic transformation.
 Her publications include International Authority and the Responsibility to Protect (Cambridge University Press 2011), Reading Humanitarian Intervention: Human Rights and the Use of Force in International Law (Cambridge University Press 2003), the edited collection International Law and its Others (Cambridge University Press 2006), and, as co-editor, The Oxford Handbook of the Theory of International Law (Oxford University Press 2016).
 A collection of her essays in French translation, entitled Pensée Critique et Droit International, is forthcoming with Pedone.
 Her latest monograph, International Law and the Politics of History, will be published by Cambridge University Press in 2019.

-Professor Orford has delivered keynote and plenary addresses at annual conferences of the American Society of International Law, the Australian Historical Association, the Australian and New Zealand Society of International Law, the European Society of International Law, the French Society of International Law, and the Korean Society of International Law, and presented her research by invitation to governments, international organizations, nongovernmental organizations, and university audiences in Australia, Austria, Belgium, Canada, China, Colombia, Finland, France, Germany, Hungary, India, Italy, Japan, The Netherlands, New Zealand, Russia, Singapore, South Korea, Sweden, Switzerland, the United Kingdom, and the United States.
+Professor Orford has delivered keynote and plenary addresses at annual conferences of the American Society of International Law, the Australian Historical Association, the Australian and New Zealand Society of International Law, the European Society of International Law, the French Society of International Law, the Korean Society of International Law, and the Law and Society Association, and presented her research by invitation to governments, international organizations, nongovernmental organizations, and university audiences in Argentina, Australia, Austria, Belgium, Canada, China, Colombia, Finland, France, Germany, Hungary, India, Israel, Italy, Japan, The Netherlands, New Zealand, Russia, Singapore, South Korea, Sweden, Switzerland, the United Kingdom, and the United States.

 She is currently directing a major five-year research program at Melbourne Law School funded by the Australian Research Council’s Laureate Fellowship scheme from 2016 to 2020.
 The Laureate Program in International Law has established a new interdisciplinary research team of scholars in law, the social sciences, and the humanities to work on a major project entitled Civil War, Intervention, and the Transformation of International Law.
 The Laureate Program combines historical research, legal analysis, and critical theorising to grasp the legal relevance of changing patterns and practices of international intervention, and make sense of the evolving role and responsibility of foreign actors in civil and proxy wars.
 It brings together leading scholars in international law, global history and international relations, world-class early career researchers, and innovative practitioners to explore the place of international law in contemporary social, economic, and political transformations.
 A major emphasis of the Laureate Program is on training a new generation of researchers capable of interpreting and responding to developments in international law shaped by the interrelationship of armed conflict, economic integration, environmental crisis, and mass movements of people.